ky0n/Powerlevel9k_weather/README.md

 # Powerlevel9k_weather
-## code snipped to show the current weather in terminal as a powerline9k prompt element
+## code snippet to show the current weather in terminal as a powerline9k prompt element
 requirements:
 * zsh
 * powerlevel9k